MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 6. Review the name of the newly created team.

-You have successfully tested naming policy for managing the prefix and suffixes of user created teams.
+You have successfully tested the naming policy for managing the prefix and suffixes of user-created teams.

 #### Task 5 - Delete the naming policy